mcc-us/bookkeeping/_pages/1-glossary.md

 14. *General Ledger*: The central accounting record containing individual accounts for assets, liabilities, equity, income, and expenses. **The diary of a business.**

-15. *Income Statement*: alias; Statement of Operations, Profit and Loss Statement
-   1. Consists of **Only Revenue and Expense accounts**
+15. *Income Statement*: alias; Statement of Operations, Profit and Loss Statement, consists of **Only Revenue and Expense accounts**

 16. *Internal Control*: Policies/procedures implemented to **safeguard assets, ensure accurate financial records, and comply with laws and regulations**.